VSRomanov/Tutorial_ML-Classification/README.md

 data_unsup <- as.data.frame(rbind(irisWithClassLabel, irisWithoutClassLabel))
 ```

-We will use two unsupervised ML: PCA and clustering.
+We will use two unsupervised ML approaches: PCA and clustering.

 ***PCA***
 ```